StreamlinedDigital/WordpressProcess/README.md

 1. Purchase Domain
 2. Flywheel site creation
     1. In Flywheel, create a new site.
-    2. Use Streamlined Studio as site owner
+    2. Use "Streamlined Studio" as site owner
     3. Enter in a Site Name
     4. Enter in a temporary domain
     5. Use streamlinedadmin as admin username